Slade: Brief comeback and break-up (1991–1992)

 In April 1991, the Slade fan club-organised a 25th anniversary party.
 The band, who were invited, played one song, Chuck Berry's "Johnny B. Goode" which turned out to be their last live performance.
 In that same year, Lea produced the single "Where Have All the Good Girls Gone" for the Crybabys, which was not a success.
 Later, Polydor Records contacted Slade about a new compilation album.
 It was hoped that Slade would promote it by releasing two brand new singles and, if successful, would record a new studio album.
 The first single, "Radio Wall of Sound", written by Lea and originally intended for a solo project, was released in October.
 The compilation album, Wall of Hits was released the following month, along with a video compilation under the same name.
 Both the single and the album were moderately successful reaching number 21 and number 34 respectively.
 The album later went certified UK silver and in an attempt to promote it further, a second single, "Universe" was released in December.
 Despite a number of TV performances, the single failed to reach the top 100 of the UK Singles Chart.
 As a result, in January 1992, Polydor withdrew the option for a new album and future singles.

 In March 1992, the band returned to Rich Bitch Studios to record a new house/dance-style version of "We'll Bring the House Down".
 However, by the end of the month, Holder had decided to finally leave the band.
 He had become weary of the constant arguing and discontent within the band, and effectively managing their day-to-day affairs.
 He left after 26 years with the band to explore other career paths.
 Lea briefly considered Slade continuing with a new singer and thought about approaching Ian Hunter, but ultimately chose to retire from the band as well.
 Powell filled the gap by helping out in a hotel his partner managed, but would soon re-join Hill to form Slade II later in the year.

-Aftermath and recent years (1993–present)
+Aftermath and later years (1993–present)

 Slade performing in 2011, From left to right: John Berry, Dave Hill and Mal McNulty.